UWMadisonUcomm/uw-ui-toolkit/my-uw/index.md

 title: MyUW Style Guide
 slug: my-uw
 ---
 <p class="lead">These are the styles for the redesign of MyUW.
 You can view the beta redesign by logging in with your NetID <a href="https://my.wisc.edu/portal/Login?profile=bucky" target="blank">here</a>.
 This page is a work in progress.
-These styles are all namespaced under the class 'my-uw', which includes the styles for the frame as well (the header, search bar, sidebar, etc).</p>
+These styles are all namespaced under the class 'my-uw', which affects everything outside the MyUW frame.
+The frame consists of the sidebar, header, and footer.</p>
 <div>

   <div class="page-header">